jakethedev/tavernbot/README.md

 # DungeonBot

-A generator bot for Game Masters of D&D. Multiple run modes include a flask API (WIP), a discord bot (WIP), and a CLI for 'that' GM (aka me).

-This bot is twinkle in the eye of a bud of a work in progress.
+A generator bot for Game Masters of D&D. Initially, this will just be a Discord bot, but it will soon break apart into multiple modules - notably, the tavernlib directory will live as its own project on NPM as a catchall multi-use RPG lib, with multiple build commands for use as a bot or as a web page plugin.

-But the idea is that is would be hella dope to have a D&D bot for discord, yeah?
+But the general idea is that is would be hella dope to have a really good D&D bot for discord, yeah?

 I think so.
-So here's an attempt at building that.
+So here's my shot at it.

 ## Todo List in JakeShorthand(TM)

 Key: - todo, > in progress, X done, ? maybe